chems-eddine24/todo-api/README.md

 ##### create a new container "web"
 ##### start the fastapi app automatically

-### if you want to start or stop the app manualy :
+### if you want to start or stop the app manually :
 ```
 $ docker start web